sv-giampa/JauntyC/README.txt

 		semantic analysis, when a change to the grammar is necessary.
 By using the JointyC Definition Language, the parser of the designed language will be re-compiled at every construction.
 The creation of the parser is moved at runtime and totally automated.
-It appears not very efficient, but it is not so, because the parser is compiled only at construction time, so the parsing proceed easily after that operation.
+The parser is compiled only at construction time, so the parsing proceed easily after that operation.
 		The target, from the point of view of Software Engineering, is to write a parser according to its language specifics, and to modify it when the language specifics are changed or extended.
 		More details over this process and other functionalities are described in the documentation.

 	3. The analysis framework.

-		The analysis framework is dived in three sub-modules: lexer, parser and semantic analyzer.
+		The analysis framework is divided in three sub-modules: lexer, parser and semantic analyzer.
 The framework provides all the interfaces that define the functionalities for lexers, parsers and interpreters.
 		Lexer and parser modules define a proper final implementation, indicated